designstem/projects/colorblindness/index-02-the-eye.md

     </details>

-2. You learned that cones are responsible for color vision.
+2. *You learned that cones are responsible for color vision.
 There are three different types of cones.
 Find out how these three cones work together to create color perception.
-You can find more information in the article about color vision on wikipedia.org: https://en.wikipedia.org/wiki/Color_vision
+You can find more information in the article about color vision on wikipedia.org:* https://en.wikipedia.org/wiki/Color_vision

-3. In the wikipedia article it says *Color is not a property of electromagnetic radiation, but a feature of visual perception by an observer*.
-Find out what this means (see the chapter on “Subjectivity of color perception”).
+3. *In the wikipedia article it says: "Color is not a property of electromagnetic radiation, but a feature of visual perception by an observer".
+Find out what this means (see the chapter on “Subjectivity of color perception”).*

 -